Last revision: 31-03-2023

 Both the service provider and the client should keep a signed copy of the Service Agreement.
 In order to do this, two different copies can be signed, or if only one copy is signed, it can be photocopied and then distributed between the parties.

 The principles of the contract under the Contract Act, 1872 would govern these agreements.
-Further, the Consumer Protection Act, 1986, also applies to all goods and services, excluding goods for resale or for commercial purpose and services rendered free of charge and under a contract for personal service.
-It protects the rights of customers such as the right to be informed, right to safety etc.
+Further, the Consumer Protection Act, 2019, also applies to all goods and services, excluding goods for resale or for commercial purposes and services rendered free of charge and under a contract for personal service.
+It protects the rights of customers such as the right to be informed, the right to safety etc.

-Goods and Services Tax (GST) is applicable to supply of services at different rates for different categories of services other than a few services which are exempt.
+Goods and Services Tax (GST) is applicable to the supply of services at different rates for different categories of services, other than a few services which are exempt.
 More information can be found on the website of the Central Board of Excise and Customs.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.